Jazqa/kwin-quarter-tiling/README.md

     plasmapkg2 --type kwinscript -i .
     mkdir -p ~/.local/share/kservices5
     cp ~/.local/share/kwin/scripts/quarter-tiling/metadata.desktop ~/.local/share/kservices5/kwin-script-quarter-tiling.desktop
-After the installation, you might want to configure your keybindings.
+**Note:** After the installation, you might want to configure your keybindings.
 To do so, go to Settings » Shortcuts » Global Shortcuts » KWin and search for "Quarter" to find all the script specific shortcuts.
 Bind the ones you wish to use.
 "Float On/Off" is recommended for an easy way to tile and untile the active window.

+**Protip:** Currently, the best way to keep the script updates is to move the .git folder to ~/.local/share/kwin/scripts/quarter-tiling/ and use git fetch origin && git pull to update the script.

 ## Help
 - In case of trouble, restart the script by disabling it and enabling it again via KWin Scripts